THUMBPRINT Presidents

 The Steps

-2. Decide where you’ll create your presidents.
+2. Decide where you’ll create your presidents and press your thumb/finger into the silver paint.

 4. Apply your second silver print.